When you are at the store (and it doesn’t matter garden or grocery), ask yourself…

 Every organic definition is valid.

 It is a matter of interpretation, both by the manufacturer and the consumer.
-Sometimes, we may be fine with the definition being carbon based, because thats what we are looking for.
+Sometimes, we may be fine with the definition being carbon based, because that is what we are looking for.
 However, when I’m buying my eggs, I am definitely looking more toward the cultural definition.